 Synapse - a connection

-between two neurones eg the junction between a sensory neurone and a relay
+between two neurones eg the thin gap of the junction between a sensory neurone and a relay

-neurone, it enables the electrical impulse signal to reach the spinal cord
+neurone, it enables the electrical impulse signals from receptors to reach the spinal cord

 and the start of another, chemicals are released in the gap that rapidly

-diffuse across the gap in the synapse, transferring
+diffuse across the gap in the synapse, triggering the transfer

 the electrical signal.